Lynne likes to find ways to save money by doing DIY projects at home.

-Learn How To Reproof An Oilskin Coat And Extend The Life Of Your Favourite Waterproof Wear
+How to Extend the Life of Your Favourite Waterproof Wear

 The Old Oilskin Coat Before Starting

 My husband has had this oilskin coat for more than 20 years.
 We first bought one for each of us when we decided to embark on a whitewater rafting holiday back in the mid 1980′s.
-These coats have served us extremely well as waterproof outer wear for all this time.
+These coats have served us extremely well as waterproof outerwear for all this time.
 I gave mine away not so long ago as I finally accepted I was probably never going to wear that size again.
-A few months ago my husband decided to wear his to one of the kids soccer games on a particularly wet weekend and came back drenched.
-It was then that we realised that the coat needed re-proofing.
+A few months ago my husband decided to wear his to one of the kids' soccer games on a particularly wet weekend and came back drenched.
+It was then that we realized that the coat needed re-proofing.